Important concepts in LArSoft implementation.

 To make code thread-safe, it is important to know what objects are shared and know when they are shared.
 The difficulty depends on the context.
 Based on: Making Code Thread-Safe by Kyle Knoepfel and Introduction to multi-threading and vectorization by Matti Kortelainen.

 How LArSoft is doing code analysis.
-Based on LArSfot Redmine wiki page on code analysis and Erica Snider’s – LArSoft code analysis process presentation.
+Based on LArSfot wiki page on code analysis and Erica Snider’s – LArSoft code analysis process presentation.

 How to test LArSoft.
 Based on Erica Snider’s Introduction to LArSoft – source material and Erica Snider’s Introduction to LArSoft CI System.)